camunda/camunda-docs-manual/site/src/documents/api-references/cmmn10/27-markers/05-manual-activation-rule.html.md

 * By manual activation
 * By automatic activation

 Manual activation is the default behavior in which it is required that a user manually activates a task.
-In Camunda, this can be done by using the `CaseService` API with `caseService.manuallyActivate(caseExecutionId)`.
+In camunda, this can be done by using the `CaseService` API with `caseService.manuallyStartCaseExecution(caseExecutionId)`.
 By specifying a *manual activation rule*, it is possible to omit this step or make it depend on case variable payload.
 With manual activation, a user can decide to activate a task or instead disable it.
 A task that is automatically activated *must* be carried out.

 In XML, a manual activation rule can be specified as follows: